wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/rules.rst

 .. topic:: Allowed values

-	Path and file name of rule to load example: rules/config.xml
+	Path and filename of rule to load.
+Example: rules/config.xml

 ``rule_dir``
 ------------

 Load a directory of rules.
-The order of loaded files will be in alphebical order and will not load any files that have been loaded before.
+The files will be loaded in alphabetical order and any duplicate filenames will be skipped.

 .. topic:: Default value